St. Joe’s women get it done down the stretch to beat La Salle, 69-65

 St. Joe’s had a balanced scoring effort with seven players scoring at least seven points.
 Guard Gabby Casey led the way with 14 points, with 10 coming in the second half.
 Emily Knouse added 11 points on 3-for-5 shooting in three-pointers.
 Forward Cecilia Kay had a team-high seven rebounds.

-La Salle was led by guard Joan Quinn, who made 4 of 7 three pointers to go along with a game-high 18 points.
+Guard Joan Quinn made 4 of 7 three-pointers and scored a game-high 18 points for La Salle (11-10, 4-6).
 Forward Kiara Williams contributed 17 points on 7-for-11 shooting and six rebounds.
-Macktoon, the Explorers’ leading scorer, was well guarded, but managed 11 points and seven rebounds.
+Macktoon, the Explorers’ leading scorer, was well guarded but managed 11 points and seven rebounds.

 Stinson comes up clutch

-Forward Faith Stinson did not score for the first 38 minutes, but found her first basket when it mattered most.
-She got free on a cut and guard Rhian Stokes, who finished with 11 points, delivered a perfect pass that Stinson converted to halt La Salle’s run.
+Forward Faith Stinson did not score for the first 38 minutes but scored her first points when it mattered most.
+She got free on a cut and guard Rhian Stokes (11 points) delivered a perfect pass that Stinson converted to halt La Salle’s run.

 » READ MORE: After its Big Three moved on, St. Joe’s women’s basketball leadership has a decidedly Philly flair